toddllm/klaviyo-reporting-poc/START-HERE.md

 As a developer, you are responsible for:

 1. Implementing the changes required by the PR plan
+2. Writing tests for all new functionality and significant changes
-2. Creating PRs that follow the project standards
+3. Creating PRs that follow the project standards
-3. Updating the PR plan after your PR is merged
+4. Updating the PR plan after your PR is merged

 ### Reviewer Role